00-Evan/00-Evan.github.io/_pages/shatteredpd.md

 [![](/assets/images/github-badge.png)](https://github.com/00-Evan/shattered-pixel-dungeon/releases)
 </div>

-Shattered Pixel Dungeon is a traditional roguelike dungeon crawler that's simple to start but hard to master!
-Every game is a unique challenge, with four different heroes, randomized levels and enemies, and hundreds of items to collect and use.
+Shattered Pixel Dungeon is a traditional roguelike dungeon crawler RPG that's simple to get into but hard to master!
+Every game is a unique challenge, with five different heroes, randomized levels and enemies, and hundreds of items to collect and use.
 ShatteredPD is also updated once every two or three months, so there's always something new.

 ![](/assets/images/SHPD-Desc/choose-hero.png){: .align-center}
-Each of ShatteredPD's four playable heroes has their own unique mechanics and gameplay style.
-Smash some heads as the durable Warrior, fry your enemies as the arcane Mage, or use terrain to your advantage as the stealthy Rogue or the markswoman Huntress!
+Each of ShatteredPD's five playable heroes has their own unique mechanics and gameplay style.
+Cut down foes as the durable Warrior or deadly Duelist, fry your enemies as the arcane Mage, or use terrain to your advantage as the stealthy Rogue or the markswoman Huntress!

 As you progress through the dungeon you'll earn points to spend on talents, choose a subclass, and gain powerful lategame abilities.
-You can turn the Warrior into a combo-building Gladiator, the Mage into a soul-sucking Warlock, the Huntress into a tanky Warden, or explore loads of other possibilities!
+You can turn the Duelist into a dual-wielding Champion, the Mage into a soul-sucking Warlock, the Huntress into a tanky Warden, or explore loads of other possibilities!

 ![](/assets/images/SHPD-Desc/explore-dungeon.png){: .align-center}
 ![](/assets/images/SHPD-Desc/levelgen.gif){: .align-center .rounded-large}